VeryGoodOpenSource/very_good_cli/CONTRIBUTING.md

 Hello!
 If you’re interested in contributing to Very Good CLI you’re reading the right document.
 First of all, thank you for showing interest in contributing!
 Before you do so it is important to carefully read this file before contributing.

-Contributing to an open-source project can take many different forms, and it's important to understand that code contributions are just one piece of the puzzle.
+Contributing to an open source project can take many different forms, and it's important to understand that code contributions are just one piece of the puzzle.
 There are many ways you can contribute to Very Good CLI: bug reports, documentation, feature requests, user support and code.

 > **Note**: This project is opinionated and follows patterns and practices used by the team at [Very Good Ventures][very_good_ventures_link].